MicrosoftDocs/msteams-docs/msteams-platform/includes/get-started/azure-provisioning-instructions-bot.md

    :::image type="content" source="~/assets/images/teams-toolkit-v2/deploy-azure/launch-remote.png" alt-text="Screenshot showing the launch app remotely.":::

-1. Select **Add** when prompted to sideload the app onto Teams on your local machine.
+1. Select **Add** when prompted to sideload the bot app onto Teams on your local machine.
     1. Use the dropdown menu to add your bot app to a Team, chat, or meeting.

        :::image type="content" source="~/assets/images/teams-toolkit-v2/deploy-azure/add-mex-app.png" alt-text="Screenshot showing the app being installed.":::